AdarshRazor/Rust_Bucket/Test/bhashini_client_documentation.md

 ### Frequently Asked Questions

 **Q: Where do I get the API Key?**
-A: Sign up at the [Bhashini Dashboard](https://dashboard.bhashini.co.in/user/login).
+A: Sign up at the <a href="https://dashboard.bhashini.co.in/user/login" target="_blank">Bhashini Dashboard</a>.
 Navigate to "My Profile" -> "API Key" to generate your keys.

 **Q: Which languages are supported?**
 A: Bhashini supports 22 Indian languages.
-You can use the `list_supported_languages` method or check the [official documentation](https://dibd-bhashini.gitbook.io/bhashini-apis).
+You can use the `list_supported_languages` method or check the <a href="https://dibd-bhashini.gitbook.io/bhashini-apis" target="_blank">official documentation</a>.

 **Q: Can I use a local audio file?**
 A: Currently, the library requires a **publicly accessible URL** for audio files.
 You can host your file on S3, Google Drive (direct link), or any public server.